 Do you work for a company that doesn’t give much thought to ethics & compliance?
 If so, it won’t last much longer.

 The only way to change their posture is to change how they look at the world.

-Read the homepage of media outlet every day (I recommend npr.org for the US).
+Read the homepage of a media outlet every day (I recommend npr.org for the US).
 Look for a story that points to a change in the world that could affect your company.
 Discuss this change with your supervisor or another leader, and show them why it would be best to adapt now instead of reacting later.